-- Development proposals will be expected to pay close attention to the area's defined character, including making use of appropriate materials; and - B. Applicants should refer to the Article 4 Direction for the Highams Area of Special Character when preparing a planning application within the estate. - 16.29 The Highams Area of Special Character was designated by the Council in 1988 in recognition of the area's cohesive architectural and landscape quality.
-Its interest lies in its historical relationship with the Warner family, who developed a number of residential areas within the Borough from the late nineteenth century onwards and was one their last major projects to complete. - 16.30 Built on a much more suburban scale compared to their other developments, the Highams Estate adopted an Arts and Crafts idiom, with a number of 'standard designs' used for properties.
-Key features include use of brick at ground floor and roughcast render at first floor, timber panelled front doors, red and brown clay roof tiles, and planted front gardens. - 16.31 Although not deemed to be of sufficient interest to be merited with conservation area designation and not being a statutory consideration within the planning process, where applications are submitted within the estate, the Council will seek to ensure the area's special interest is protected, including those material qualities outlined above and in the Highams Area of Special Character Information Leaflet, available on the council's website. - 16.32 In addition, the Council has made an Article 4 Direction to ensure elements of the character of the estate are preserved and enhanced through the planning process, requiring planning permission be applied for property extensions and changes to roof profiles.
+- A. Development proposals will be expected to pay close attention to the area's defined character, including making use of appropriate materials; and - B. Applicants should refer to the Article 4 Direction for the Highams Area of Special Character when preparing a planning application within the estate. - 16.31 The Highams Area of Special Character was designated by the Council in 1988 in recognition of the area's cohesive architectural and landscape quality.
+Its interest lies in its historical relationship with the Warner family, who developed a number of residential areas within the borough from the late nineteenth century onwards, with this being was one their last major projects to be completed. - 16.32 Built on a more suburban scale compared to the Warner family's other developments, the Highams Estate adopted an Arts and Crafts idiom with a number of 'standard designs' used for the properties.
+Key features include use of brick at ground floor and roughcast render at first floor, timber panelled front doors, red and brown clay roof tiles, and planted front gardens. - 16.33 Although not deemed to be of sufficient interest to be merited with conservation area designation and not being a statutory consideration within the planning process, where applications are submitted within the Highams Estate, the Council will seek to ensure the area's special interest is protected, including those material qualities outlined above and in the Highams Area of Special Character Information Leaflet, available on the Council's website. - 16.34 In addition, the Council has made an Article 4 Direction to ensure elements of the character of the estate are preserved and enhanced through the planning process, requiring planning permission be applied for property extensions and changes to roof profiles.